GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 To harden your SSL/TLS configuration:

-1. Set the `ssl_prefer_server_ciphers` directive to specify that server ciphers should be prefered over client ciphers:
+1. Set the `ssl_prefer_server_ciphers` directive to specify that server ciphers should be preferred over client ciphers:

         ssl_prefer_server_ciphers on;